flexiondotorg/flexiondotorg.github.io/content/posts/20230502-steambox-vs-steamdeck/index.md

 draft: false
 ---

  When I received my Steam Deck Purchase Information email I wasn't playing games all that often; mostly online racing games with friends once a week.
 I didn't think I'd get much use out of a handheld console.
 I also had an inventory of PC parts available that could be used to build a dedicated Steam Box.
-So I declined spending £569 on the Steam Deck and set about building a Steam Box instead, here's how I got on and what I learned.
+So on July 18th 2022, I declined spending £569 on a Steam Deck and set about building a Steam Box instead.
+Here's how I got on and what I learned.

 <!--
 ## As featured on Linux Matters! 🎙️